nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 - Interfacing with the **move_action** action to plan a collision-free trajectory to the desired joint positions
 - Interfacing with the **execute_trajectory** action to execute previously planned trajectories

-The API is implemented as Python class, which is used inside of the **robot_control** node that handles all motion.
+The API is implemented as a Python class, which is used inside of the Python **robot_control** node that handles all motion.

 {:refdef: style="text-align: center;"}
 ![Collision objects represented in RVIZ](/assets/images/attack-of-the-franka/rviz-collision-objects.png){: width="50%"}